build-on-aws/content/livestreams/build-on-answered/2023-10-11/index.md

 ---
 title: "Build On Answered | All About Amazon Bedrock | S02 EP01"
-description: "Join us for the Season Finale of Build On Answered, the Twitch show where expert hosts review top viewed questions from the AWS Stack Overflow Collective live on air!"
+description: "Join us for Build On Answered, the Twitch show where expert hosts review top viewed questions from the AWS Stack Overflow Collective live on air!"
 tags:
     - bedrock
     - stack-overflow